drlarowe/UCLA-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly secure and available, in addition to restricting access and/or threats to the network.
+- Load Balancers protect availability via redundancy.
+-
-- _TODO: What aspect of security do load balancers protect?
+- The advantage of a jumpbox is that _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_